input-output-hk/adrestia/Bug-Classification.md

 Priority | Description / Example
 --- | ---
-Lowest |
+Highest | Requires immediate attention.
+Critical issue that needs to be fixed ASAP and released as hotfix.
+High | Needs to be addressed as soon as possible, probably within current sprint.
+Medium | A bug that needs to be addressed after ongoing stories and tasks.
+For instance can be planned for next sprint.
 Low | Would eventually require attention if time allows it.
-Medium | A bug that needs to be addressed after ongoing stories and tasks.
-High | Requires immediate attention.
-Highest |

 ---